Creating a Web Application with Spring Boot with JSP

 </dependency>

 We want to use JSP as the view.
-Default embedded servlet container for Spring Boot Starter Web is tomcat.
-To enable support for JSP’s, we would need to add a dependency on tomcat-embed-jasper.
+The default embedded servlet container for Spring Boot Starter Web is Tomcat.
+To enable JSP support, we need to add a dependency on tomcat-embed-jasper.

 <dependency>